The Global Grape Summit is held at the Doubletree Hotel in Bakersfield on Saturday, August 20, 2022

-The first-of-its-kind event took place on June 5 with an influential and insightful line-up, and was held in accordance with the London Produce Show and Conference, at Grosvenor House, Park Lane.
+The first-of-its-kind event took place with an influential and insightful line-up, and was held in accordance with the London Produce Show and Conference, at Grosvenor House, Park Lane.

-This one-day event organized by Yentzen Group and Produce Business Magazine brought together the world’s leading table grape specialists from across the supply chain to discuss key topics such as demand trends, areas of growth, emerging markets and innovation.
+This one-day event organized by Produce Business Magazine brought together the world’s leading table grape specialists from across the supply chain to discuss key topics such as demand trends, areas of growth, emerging markets and innovation.

 Uniting the world’s growers, exporters, nurseries, retailers and affiliated stakeholders can help guide the industry as it seeks out new opportunities and faces fresh challenges.
 As a meeting of minds, the event included educational sessions and panel debates on issues ranging from new marketing strategies and online retail to consumers’ responses to new varieties.

 Once finished, the forum’s close made way for the London Produce Show opening cocktail reception, which welcomed participants to the U.K.’s top produce show and was held until Friday, June 7.

 While some fruit crops have risen to prominence on tides of superfruit status or novelty, the table grape industry’s growth has been nothing short of astounding given it has been a well-established food on supermarket shelves for generations.